SushmitaTalla/AI-Powered-Real-time-Cyber-threat-detection/README.md

 AI powered anomaly detection to detect real time cyber security threats using lightweight anomaly detection system with two phases.
 ## Project Summary

 This project presents an innovative AI-powered real-time cyber threat detection system that addresses critical challenges in modern network security.
-By implementing a two-phase detection architecture combining Decision Tree binary classification with Autoencoder-based attack type identification, the system provides both high-level threat alerting and granular attack classification capabilities.
+By implementing a two-phase detection architecture combining Autoencoder-based anomaly detection with Random Forest multi-class classification, the system provides both high-level threat alerting and granular attack classification capabilities.

 A key innovation lies in the application of Conditional Tabular Generative Adversarial Networks (CTGAN) to address the severe class imbalance inherent in the CICIDS2017 dataset.
 By generating synthetic attack samples, the system ensures balanced training data, resulting in an unbiased model capable of detecting minority attack classes with high accuracy while maintaining acceptable false positive rates.

-The hierarchical detection approach offers computational efficiency by first filtering benign traffic through a lightweight Decision Tree classifier before invoking the more computationally intensive Autoencoder for detailed attack classification.
-This design makes the system suitable for real-time deployment in high-throughput network environments while providing the actionable intelligence security teams need for effective incident response.
+The hierarchical detection approach leverages an Autoencoder in Phase 1 to identify anomalous patterns indicative of attacks versus benign traffic, followed by a Random Forest classifier in Phase 2 for precise attack type classification.
+This design combines the anomaly detection capabilities of autoencoders with the robust multi-class classification performance of ensemble methods, making the system suitable for real-time deployment in high-throughput network environments while providing the actionable intelligence security teams need for effective incident response.

 ---